peter88213/nvhelp-de/source/nv_collection/index.rst

 -------------------

 -  You can add a new series with **Series > Add**.
-Edit the series’ title and description in the right window.
+Edit the series’ Titel and description in the right window.

 Add books to the collection